 STDs are prevalent in any community, but there’s a fair degree of sexual liberation in the LGBTQ community, specifically.
 However, with a carefree and spontaneous attitude comes a bit of forgoing precaution.

-Always, no matter what, use protection with strangers, you engage within casual sex.
+Always, no matter what, use protection with strangers, you engage in casual sex.
 You don’t know about their sexual history, and you don’t know them well enough to figure out whether they’d disclose an STI with you.
 Keep yourself safe!

-LGBT singles are more likely to use dating apps to find their significant other, since it is easier to find someone with their same sexuality online versus trying to guess in public places.
+LGBT singles are more likely to use dating apps to find their significant other since it is easier to find someone with their same sexuality online versus trying to guess in public places.
 Because of this, 56% of the LGBT community have dated someone they met online according to a Match survey.
 Also, 65% of people from the transgender community have dated someone that they met online.

 Within the LGBT community, Grindr was the most popular dating app with 74% of people saying they have used it.
 Following Grindr, Scruff (31%), Hornet (27%), Tinder (27%), and Jack’d (24%) were also a part of the top 5 apps being used within this community.
 50% of these app users have used more than one app and 86% of Scruff and Hornet users have stated that they also use Grindr.